-14.2 Twin walled flue-Reduced distances to combustibles
+14.1 Twin Walled Flue-Reduced Distances

-For twin walled flue installations, reduced distances to combustible materials can be observed, as stated in the table on page 28 (Figures highlighted by ).
-This information can also be found on the data label attached to the stove.
+For twin walled flue installations, reduced distances to combustible materials can be observed, as stated in the table on Page 28 (Figures highlighted by \\).
+This information can also be found on the Data Label attached to the stove.

-These reduced distances can be taken into account during installation, however, the minimum distances were ONLY achieved when using Arada specified twin wall starter section (Schiedel 5" (149644) & 6" (149645)) and together with the rear heat shield, fitted to the appliance.
+These reduced distances can be taken into account during installation, however, the minimum distances were ONLY achieved when using Arada specified twin wall starter section (Schiedel 5" (149644) & 6" (149645)) and when the rear heat shield has also been fitted to the appliance.

-15. Optional accessories
+15. Optional Accessories

-Optional accessories can be purchased from your suppling dealer / retailer or from the Arada web site, (www.aradastovesand spares.com), for the Farringdon Eco range, the following accessories are available :
+Optional accessories can be purchased from your supplying dealer or from the Arada web site.
+For the Hoxton range, the following accessories are available: